 Another thing that can be tricky is drawing circles in perspective.
 It's important to try to get this right however, or the viewer will immediately know that something is wrong with the drawing.

 Viewed in perspective, a circle appears as an ellipse.
-This is great, as an ellipse is not hard to draw (and you can use Lazy Nezumi Pro's Concentric Ellipse preset), but you still need to figure out how to correctly set the center, degree, and rotation, for it to look right.
+This is great, as an ellipse is not hard to draw (and you can use Lazy Nezumi Pro's Ellipse Ruler), but you still need to figure out how to correctly set the center, degree, and rotation, for it to look right.

 As you get more practice at drawing in perspective, you will develop a feel for the correct shape and orientation of the ellipse required.
 Remember that it doesn't have to be perfect, it just has to look right.
 Here are some tips that will hopefully help: